|Disco Dad 320

-Student Contact: Matthew Searle
+Student Contact: Jacob Butterfield

 A Dicing Saw is used to cut(or dice) or groove semiconductor wafer into small square, or die.
 The Dicing saw equiped with a high speed spindle with an ultra thin diamond blade (or diamond saw) to dice the wafer into particular sizes.
 The image below decribe the general purpose of the dicing saw:

 (image source from www.disco.co.jp)

 A typical blade number is 27HEEE.
 Only 27H blades should be used on the machine unless your lab has an established record of using another blade.
 27H specifies the inner diameter and outer diameter of the blade.
 The three letters following the H specify the cutting grit, the blade exposure, and the kerf width.
 Typically, only grit E blades have been used on the machine.
 It is possible that other grits may be used but do so at your own risk.
 The second letter specifies the blade exposure which is the distance radially which the diamond blade extends from the aluminum hub.
 Typically, an exposure E blade is used on our machine.
 The final letter specifies the kerf width of the blade cut.
 This is the thickness of the cut which the blade makes.
 Typically a kerf width E or F is used.
 Cutting blades are not available to purchase through the EE shop.
 Search for disco dicing blades online.

 - Assure necessary equipment is on and install blade

 - Leave the machine on at all times.
 The backup battery is not functioning properly.
 If the machine is turned off, the machine memory may fail requiring an expensive repair.
 See Figure 2 for the on button, the ignition key and the emergency off switch which should not be touched unless it is a real emergency (i.e. the blade is cutting the chuck or someone is being injured).